New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - New Orleans' games this year have gone over the total in six out of 13 opportunities (46.2%).

-- New Orleans is 3-0 against the spread and 3-0 overall this season when the team notches more than 30.6 points.
+- When New Orleans scores more than 30.6 points, it is 3-0 against the spread and 3-0 overall.

-- In games that New Orleans totals over 396.8 yards, the team is 0-2 against the spread and 0-2 overall.
+- In games that New Orleans picks up over 396.8 yards, the team is 0-2 against the spread and 0-2 overall.

-- The Saints have turned the ball over seven more times (16 total) than the Jets have forced a turnover (9) this season.
+- The Saints have turned the ball over 16 times this season, seven more turnovers than the Jets have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Jets.